-Your registration dossier provides three OECD TG 201 studies performed on the category members PY1, PY65 and PY74 (study i., ii. and iii., respectively) showing the following:
+Your registration dossier provides three OECD TG 201 studies performed on the Substance (study i.) and on the category members PY74 and PY65 (study ii. and iii., respectively) showing the following:

-- for study i., you report that no analytical monitoring of exposure was conducted that "no suitable method for determination of the test item could be established" with no further justification; - for study ii., the analytical monitoring was conducted using HPLC-DAD.
-The limit of quantification (LOQ) of the method was 100 $\mu$ g/L. In Section 1 of your CSA, you report that the solubility of the test substance in water is "13 $\mu$ g/L at 22-23°C"; - for study iii., You report that the DOC content of the saturated solution was determined at the start and end of the test;
+- for study i., you report that the analytical monitoring was conducted using HPLC-DAD.
+The limit of quantification (LOQ) of the method was 100 μg/L. As already explained under Appendix A.1, the information requirement on water solubility is not met.
+However, it is likely that the solubility of the Substance is below the LOQ of this analytical method; - for study ii., you report that the DOC content of the saturated solution was determined at the start and end of the test; - for study iii., you report that no analytical monitoring of exposure was conducted that "no suitable method for determination of the test item could be established" with no further justification;